 Transportation and Costs

 you drive students to field trips at any time, please be sure to fill out necessary paperwork and turn in to the school office (see "Adult Driver" Form) on Parent link.
 As we live within a 1.5-mile radius, we annually invite a Metro safety representative to our campus to provide an assembly on how to use the Metro.
 Once we have hosted the assembly our children can ride the Metro free of charge.
 Of course, for trips of any great distance, our teachers reserve buses as the form of transportation.
 Field trip forms will indicate which form of transportation will be used.

 The costs of field trips vary.
 Some teachers are able to secure locations that have no admission costs, other sites may carry an admission fee, or may come with transportation costs.
 As stated, our PTA is very generous and covers the cost of 2, sometimes 3, field trips.
-If a teacher or grade level is interested in providing other field trip opportunities then they will ask parents for donations to cover the costs.
+If a teacher or grade level is interested in providing other field trip opportunities then she will ask parents for donations to cover the cost.